CSathish1305/Splunk_Lab/README.md

-Accessing Splunk
+# Accessing Splunk
-We successfully installed Splunk on our Linux machine, which took us less than 10 minutes.

 1. To access Splunk, open the browser within the VM and go to the address http://localhost:8000 or http://127.0.0.1:8000.
 <img width="940" height="474" alt="image" src="https://github.com/user-attachments/assets/9ab5fa56-8a58-476f-aeec-7234229ab504" />

 2. To Access it in the host machine’s browser go to the link http://your-vm-ip:8000/ .